- Affiliate Assistant Professor, Global Health

-- Assistant Professor, Interdisciplinary Arts and Sciences, Tacoma
+- Affiliate Assistant Professor, Interdisciplinary Arts and Sciences, Tacoma

 Select from the following:

 Karen Cowgill is an epidemiologist based in Seattle.
 Her main research interests are in the area of maternal and child health, including reducing maternal mortality and improving breastfeeding and child nutrition, infectious and vaccine-preventable diseases of childhood, and parasitic infections.
-Dr. Cowgill’s primary appointment is in the Biomedical Sciences program at the University of Washington Tacoma.
+Dr. Cowgill most recently assisted Public Health-Seattle & King County on the COVID-19 response.

 - BA (Cornell University)